Loading...

 Full Name Direct Admission of Students Abroad (DASA UG & PG)

-Participating Institutes NITs, IIITs, SPAs, IIEST Shibpur, and other CFTIs
+Participating Institutes NITs, IIEST Shibpur, IIITs, SPAs, Other-GFTIs, and a few other Technical Institutes

 Mode of Application Online only